Russia–European Union relations: Accession of Russia to the European Union

 Among the most vocal supporters of Russian membership of the EU was former Italian Prime Minister Silvio Berlusconi.
 In an article published to Italian media on 26 May 2002, he said that the next step in Russia's growing integration with the West should be EU membership.
 On 17 November 2005, he commented in regards to the prospect of such a membership that he is "convinced that even if it is a dream ... it is not too distant a dream and I think it will happen one day."
 Berlusconi has made similar comments on other occasions as well.
 Later, in October 2008, he said: "I consider Russia to be a Western country and my plan is for the Russian Federation to be able to become a member of the European Union in the coming years" and stated that he had this vision for years.

 Russian permanent representative to the EU Vladimir Chizhov commented on this by saying that Russia has no plans of joining the EU.
 Vladimir Putin has said that Russia joining the EU would not be in the interests of either Russia or the EU, although he advocated close integration in various dimensions including establishment of four common spaces between Russia and the EU, including united economic, educational and scientific spaces as it was declared in the agreement in 2003.

-Michael McFaul claimed in 2001 that Russia was "decades away" from qualifying for EU membership, emphasising on it's policy regarding Chechen War and other foreign affairs.
+Michael McFaul claimed in 2001 that Russia was "decades away" from qualifying for EU membership, emphasising on its policy regarding Chechen War and other foreign affairs.
 Former German Chancellor Gerhard Schröder has said that though Russia must "find its place both in NATO, and, in the longer term, in the European Union, and if conditions are created for this to happen" that such a thing is not economically feasible in the near future.

 Czech President Miloš Zeman stated that he "dreams" of Russia joining the EU.

 According to a number of surveys carried out by Deutsche Welle in 2012, from 36% to 54% of Russians supported Russia joining EU, and about 60% of them saw EU as an important partner for their country.
 Young people in particular have a positive image of the European Union.